 People loved the fact that they could store their music libraries on iTunes and not lose files even if they deleted them from their iPods.
 It also helped music lovers sort songs into playlists, add images and generally organize the music they purchased from Apple.
 Users could even move music files from different, non-Apple devices.

-Soon, however, podcasts, audiobooks, and streaming movies and TV shows began being housed in iTunes.
+Soon podcasts, audiobooks and streaming movies and TV shows began being housed in iTunes.
 It became too much.
-Consumers have been complaining for some years now that iTunes had become too unwieldy and complicated.
+Consumers have been complaining for some years now that iTunes has become too unwieldy and complicated.

 Then in 2015, Apple launched a streaming music program called Apple Music, further confusing consumers.
 On top of that, Apple had begun cannibalizing iTunes and taking some of its features and applying them to other apps in the iOS mobile operating system for iPhones and iPads.

 Something had to give — and it was iTunes.

 14 apps you’ll use time and time again for iPhone and Android

 There are two ways to look at your favorite app store: (1) Yay, there are so many apps!
 It’s a treasure trove of possibilities!
 (2) Ugh, there are so many apps.
 How could I ever wade through all the junk and find something useful?